Chapter 6 : The Marauders' Reveal

 “But…Prongs we’re not supposed to.
 We can’t.”
 Sirius states in an uncharacteristically anxious voice.
 “And Dumbledore.
 We’ll be expelled for sure.”
 Sirius is running his hand through his hair, only mussing it further.
 A nervous habit of his.

 I myself am thoroughly lost.
 “Mind filling me in please?”
 I say, annoyed.

 “This will end badly, James.”
 Sirius goes on regardless of my questioning

 “Not if I have anything to do with it,” James says, suavely confident.

 “I don’t know…” Sirius says slowly.
 His hair has not reached a level of disarray I have never yet witnessed.

 “Trust me, it’ll go without a hitch.
 My plan is foolproof,” James says self-assuredly.

 “But-” Sirius starts.

-This seems to break them from their chat.
-Sirius turns towards me and explains, “Sorry love.
+This seems to break them from their focus.
+Sirius turns towards me,“Sorry.
 I’m just trying to convince James here that he’s being absolutely insane.”